 - If you are in quarantine and experiencing symptoms of COVID-19, contact Student Health at 519-661-3030 to arrange an appointment.
 Visit the Student Health Care appointments page.

 - The Student Health Care Clinic is available to all students for other health care concerns during the quarantine period and throughout your time at Western.
 Contact them by calling 519-661-3030 or visit the appointments web page.

 - The on-campus University Pharmacy is able to make deliveries to students whether on or off campus.
 Other local pharmacies also make deliveries.
 Please see the "Other Support Needs" web page for details.

-- Mental Health Counselling is also available to all students.
+- Mental Health Counselling is also available to all students who require mental health supports during and after their quarantine.
 Book an appointment by calling 519-661-3030.

 UHIP is specifically for international students and covers hospital and medical services that you might need to maintain your health while at Western.